bettermile/address-formatter-kotlin/README.md

 ```
 ### License

-This project is licensed under the Apache License 2.0.
-See the [LICENSE](LICENSE) for details.
+This project is licensed under the Apache 2.0.
+See the [LICENSE](LICENSE.txt) for details.

 ### Acknowledgements